-- 401. The most problematic issue in this indicator is the status of foreign suppliers and their access to public procurement opportunities.
+- 185. The most problematic issue in this indicator is the status of foreign suppliers and their access to public procurement opportunities, which is assessed as medium risk.
 Therefore, a red flag is assigned to sub-indicator 10 (b) because it is likely impossible to resolve this issue in the medium term, as the political strategy in Kazakhstan is to promote local content.
 De facto, foreign suppliers are in most cases unable to participate in public procurement opportunities: while there is no direct restriction or preference for local content, access is limited by a cascade of administrative requirements.
 All procurement opportunities are processed using the e-procurement system, which means that bids have to be submitted exclusively through this portal.
 In order to do that, a bidder has to demonstrate that he possesses an electronic signature.
 A supplier can obtain an electronic signature by filing a request with the provider of the e-procurement portal.
 One of the requirements to file this request, however, is a Kazakh tax number.
 This tax number is provided only to entities that have a registered presence in Kazakhstan.
 This, however, is a step that the majority of foreign suppliers do not want to undertake, as it is costly and bureaucratic.
-While foreign suppliers can register with a dedicated body to receive an electronic signature, this process as well is complicated and not transparent. - 402.
+While foreign suppliers can register with a dedicated body to receive an electronic signature, this process as well is complicated and not transparent. - 186.
 This hindrance of access for foreign suppliers has led to difficulties for some contracting authorities in other SOEs, which were unable to purchase security relevant spare parts that are exclusively available from foreign suppliers.
 While similar situations have not been reported from subsidiaries in the Samruk-Kazyna holding, these scenarios cannot be dismissed as unrealistic.
-In addition, and more importantly, lack of access of foreign suppliers reduces competition and will result in worse performance of public procurement processes in terms of efficiency and effectiveness. - 403.
-Another gap relates to the lack of structured mechanisms for involvement beyond the established associations, as well as to the support suppliers receive in participating in procurement opportunities.
-There is no structured approach for the exchange with suppliers or to build their capacity in responding to bids; no particular consideration is given to SMEs.
-A number of open tenders is ultimately handled as a single sourcing procedure, which is permissible if only one or no responsive bid was received.
-This indicates a relatively low quality of submissions and potentially challenges on the part of suppliers to develop bids that are responsive indeed.
-Another reason might be that potential suppliers are unaware of procurement opportunities.
-Both issues could be addressed by increased dialogue with suppliers.
+In addition, and more importantly, lack of access of foreign suppliers reduces competition and will result in worse performance of public procurement processes in terms of efficiency and effectiveness.
+This gap was assessed as high risk and a red flag is raised.